mavens-group/mavens-group.github.io/Docs/DFT/src/08-SCF.md

 **occupation scheme** that assigns electrons to states near the Fermi level.
 Both can fail independently of the mixing, and both introduce their own convergence parameters.

-The next chapter develops these two topics.
-Section 9.1 treats smearing and partial occupancies — the regularisation of Brillouin zone integrals over the discontinuous Fermi surface.
-Section 10.2 derives the iterative diagonalisation methods (Davidson and RMM-DIIS) that make the KS eigenvalue problem tractable for large systems.
-Section 10.3 ties everything together with convergence diagnostics and a worked example on bcc Fe.
+The next two chapters develop these two topics. **Chapter 9** treats smearing and partial occupancies — the regularisation of Brillouin zone integrals over the discontinuous Fermi surface — through Gaussian, Fermi–Dirac, Methfessel–Paxton, and tetrahedron schemes. **Chapter 10** derives the iterative diagonalisation methods (Davidson and RMM-DIIS) that make the KS eigenvalue problem tractable for large systems, and closes with convergence diagnostics and a worked example on bcc Fe that ties together all the numerical machinery developed in Chapters 8–10.